CompOmics/compomics.github.io/searchgui/_posts/2016-10-10-releasenotes.md

 **Changes in SearchGUI 3.1.3 (October 6.
 2016):**

 * FEATURE IMPROVEMENT: Updated Ensembl to version 86.
+* FEATURE IMPROVEMENT: Added an export to file option for the default and user modifications.

 * LIBRARY UPDATE: Updated utilities to version 4.7.4.